-L – last eaten/had something to drink (patients should not had have something to eat in the 6 hours prior to an operation and should not have had water in the 2 hours before an operation)
+L – last eaten/had something to drink (patients should not have had something to eat in the 6 hours prior to an operation and should not have had water in the 2 hours before an operation)

 E – events leading up to admission/current situation/current positive examination findings (e.g tender at McBurney’s point)

 Tip for surgical patients: Review the operation note and anaesthetic chart.
 Was the operation straightforward?
 Were there any complications?
-What were the postoperative instructions?
+What were the post-operative instructions?
 What drugs were used during the operation?
 How has the patient been in recovery?

 You then need to complete a focused examination of the relevant system.
-For example, if the patient is post-thyroidectomy then it would be worth stating that you would want to carrt out a complete neck examination, inspecting for any visible swelling/airway compromise (e.g. in the event of a haematoma).
+For example, if the patient is post-thyroidectomy then it would be worth stating that you would want to carry out a complete neck examination, inspecting for any visible swelling/airway compromise (e.g. in the event of a haematoma).